 Imagine an alternate reality where your identity was hidden and almost anything was possible – where you could get almost anything, good or bad, for the right price.
 Believe it or not, a similar world exists just beneath the surface of the Internet we all know and love.

-The deep web is the portion of the internet that is not indexed by search engines.
-When you use a clearnet search engine, it searches a collection of sites and pages that it has already sorted, or indexed, into its own database.
+The deep web is any part of the internet that is not indexed by search engines or other sites that aggregate or collect content to make it accessible.
+When you use a search engine, it searches a collection of sites and pages that it has already sorted, or indexed, into its own database.
 However, not all sites allow this.
 These sites can’t be found unless you can find the link or enter the address into your browser.
 Most of these sites and pages can be rather mundane, like private Facebook posts or pages that site administrators have chosen to hide (you don’t want your 404 error message showing up in searches, for example).

 Though there are different ways to access it, most of the dark web can be unlocked using a special browser called Tor.
 Unlike your average browser, Tor relays your traffic through multiple servers around the world to help ensure anonymity.
 In addition, there’s a special type of URL – one that ends in .onion – that will only accept visitors if they’re using a Tor browser.